serverless/emulator/README.md

 Middlewares are loaded and executed in the following order:

+1. Load the [`core-middlewares`](./src/core-middlewares) in an alphabetical order
-1. Load / Execute the core middlewares (according to the `core-middlewares` directory)
+1. Execute the core middlewares in the previously loaded order
+1. Load the custom middlewares in the order provided in the config file
-1. Load / Execute the custom user defined middlewares
+1. Execute the custom middlewares in the previously loaded order

 ## APIs